HankRobot/NEMRFID/README.md

 2. Open the folder and open a command prompt, and type npm install.
 3. Once finished, open the folder with Visual Studio Code / Arduino depending on the file.
 4. main.py is executed on the raspberry pi by typing in the terminal python main.py, make sure transfer.js is in the same directory.
-5. RFIDRead.ino is uploaded to Arduino with RFID hardware, SerialRead.ino is uploaded to Arduino with LoRa firmware, both are connected TX to RX.
+5. RFIDRead.ino is uploaded to Arduino with RFID hardware, SerialRead.ino is uploaded to Arduino with LoRa hardware, both are connected TX to RX.
+6. server.ino is uploaded to Arduino with LoRa hardware connected with a USB port to Raspberry Pi.

 # Contribute
 1. Use case of LoRa + Blockchain, need ideas, feel free to open an issue about it.